SkymanOne/folidity/reports/main.typ

 built-in safety features in a type system, modelling, and function declaration to minimise the need for external tooling.

-Some languages, such as Vyper #footnote[https://docs.vyperlang.org/en/latest/index.html], strive for simplicity.
+Some languages strive for simplicity, such as Vyper #footnote[https://docs.vyperlang.org/en/latest/index.html].
 By stripping off some low-level features, Vyper minimises the developer's chances of misusing the dangerous operations.
 It also provides overflow checking, signed integers, and other safe arithmetic operations.
 However, Vyper is still immature, and the recent bug in the compiler caused a massive re-entrance exploit in the _curve.fi_ AMM protocol @curve.